 A licence agreement is a contract under which the holder of intellectual property (licensor) grants permission for the use of its intellectual property to another person (licensee), within the limits set by the provisions of the contract.
-Without such an agreement, the use of the intellectual property would be considered an infringement.
-Examples of licence agreements are the software licences concluded every time you buy software or a trademark licence permitting a manufacturer to print the logo of another company on its merchandise.
+Without such an agreement, the use of the intellectual property would be an infringement.
+Examples of licence agreements are the software licences concluded every time you buy software or a trade mark licence permitting a manufacturer to print the logo of a company on merchandise.

-Images attribution: the above diagram has been created based on the modification and elaboration of pictures taken from © Akela NDE, http://media.scoutwiki.org/File:lcon\boy\scout.svg a) There is no transfer of ownership b) An established organisation is allowed to exploit the IP
+Images attribution: the above diagram has been created based on the modification and elaboration of pictures taken from @ Akela NDE, http://media.scoutwiki.org/File:Icon_boy_scout.svg